-One-off costs upon entry or exit If you exit after 3 months If you hold for 3 months until expiration and the option is exercised If you hold for 3 months until expiration and the option expires without being exercised Entry costs The Exchange charges a transaction fee for opening a position various various various Exit costs The Exchange charges a transaction fee for closing a position.
-Should the option be exercised there will be a fee for the exercise.
-Should the option expire without exercise, there may be an expiration fee various various various Ongoing Costs Management fees and other administrative or operating costs There is no management fee for this product N/A N/A N/A Transaction costs There are no ongoing transaction fees for this product N/A N/A N/A Incidental costs taken un der specific circumstances Performance fees There is no performance fee for this product N/A N/A N/A
+One-off costs upon entry or exit If you exit after 1 month Entry costs The Exchange charges a transaction various fee for opening a position Exit costs The Exchange charges a transaction fee for closing a position.
+Should a futures contract be taken to delivery, a delivery fee will apply instead of the various closing transaction fee.
+Ongoing Costs Management fees and other administrative or operating costs There is no management fee for this product N/A Transaction costs There are no ongoing transaction fees for this product N/A Incidental costs taken under specific circumstances Performance fees There is no performance fee for this product N/A